Dr. Tara Schapmire

 Affiliated Associate Professor

-Cancer care the includes palliative care provided by an interdisciplinary team best meets the whole person needs of ALL those affected by cancer.
+Cancer care that includes palliative care provided by an interdisciplinary team best meets the whole person needs of ALL those affected by cancer